Russia is failing, Ukraine is succeeding, says US’s Blinken

 His secrecy-shrouded visit to Kyiv along with Defence Secretary Lloyd Austin was the highest-level American visit to the capital since Russia invaded in late February.

-They told Ukrainian President Volodomyr Zelensky and his advisers that the US will provide more than 300 million dollars (£234 million) in foreign military financing and had approved a 165 million dollar (£128 million) sale of ammunition.
+They told Ukrainian President Volodymyr Zelenskyy and his advisers that the US will provide more than 0m in foreign military financing and had approved a $165m sale of ammunition.

 Mr Blinken told reporters near the Polish-Ukrainian border on Monday: “We had an opportunity to demonstrate directly our strong ongoing support for the Ukrainian government and the Ukrainian people.
 This was, in our judgment, an important moment to be there to have face-to-face conversations in detail.”